nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221012090938/README.md

     - windows 11 might be okay for it but 10 wasn't great
   - touchscreen works in alacritty and some other terminal emulators
     - not for scrolling, for highlighting or selecting / clicking
+  - similar to GPD pocket https://gpd.hk/gpdpocket

 - setup steps and fixing issues
   - screen rotation: by default, ubuntu does not remember screen rotation - set to normal
     - [fix](/zet/20221015172248/README.md) by creating a file for a hardware sensor
   - standby and sleeping issues: set "screen blank" in power to Never - fixed!
     - [20221016161034](/zet/20221016161034/README.md) one mix netbook standby issues in linux

-- can i remap caps lock to esc?

 - problems
   - only one usb